 How do I register my planned travel abroad?

-Complete the brief international travel registration form.
+Complete the brief international travel registration process.
 You will receive an email confirming that your travel has been registered.
 Please note that registrations of trips that have already ended will not receive an email.

 I am going abroad on a program with UW Study Abroad Seattle, Tacoma or Bothell.
 Do I need to register?